ACCESS-NRI/MED-live-diagnostics/docs/contributing/docs.rst

 section.

 The documentation is built and uploaded to readthedocs automatically when changes are pushed to GitHub.
-When writing and editing documentation, it can be useful to see the resulting build without having to push to Github.
+When writing and editing documentation, it can be useful to see the resulting build without having to push to GitHub.
 You can build the documentation locally by running::

    $ cd docs/